Breaking down players selected in 1st round of NFL draft

 Fact: His final season was cut short by a right foot injury in November that kept him from doing more than lifting at the combine and pro day.

-Notable: Raiders last top-10 pick was also a edge rusher.
-They took Clemson’s Clelin Ferrell No. 4 overall in 2019.
+Notable: Raider’s last top-10 pick was also an edge rusher.
+They took Clemson’s Clelin Ferrell as No. 4 overall in 2019.

 8) Atlanta Falcons — Bijan Robinson, RB, 5-11, 215, Texas